 We don’t know the exact cause of arthritis, which is what the term “idiopathic” in Juvenile Idiopathic Arthritis (JIA) means.
 Scientists are still looking for the causes of juvenile arthritis.

 It is most likely an autoimmune disease.
 This means that the body’s immune system, which is meant to fight off infections, starts to attack its own healthy cells and tissues.

-The immune system is meant to defend ourselves by causing inflammation and swelling.
-In juvenile arthritis, the body creates inflammation in joint(s) where it doesn’t need too.
+The immune system is meant to defend itself by causing inflammation and swelling.
+In juvenile arthritis, the body creates inflammation in joint(s) where it doesn’t need to.
 This means that the white blood cells produce chemicals that harm the lining of the joint.

 There is no proof that diet, allergies, stress, vitamin deficiencies are the cause of Juvenile Idiopathic Arthritis, JIA.
 There is a genetic predisposition to JIA, but genetic markers alone cannot predict who will get arthritis.

 Scientists believe that a trigger, like a virus, can set off the disease process in children with the genetic tendency.

 What are the symptoms?

 The most common symptoms of juvenile arthritis are joint swelling, pain, and stiffness of the joint.
 Any joint may be affected, but the knees, hands, feet are most commonly affected.
 The symptoms are usually worse in the morning, after prolonged sitting or a nap.